LithX0r/WTX_1-Frequency-Scanning/README.md

 # W-T1-Frequency-Scanning

-For a university projekt.
-Pictures of my QSpectrumanalyzer sweeps will be uploaded including meta data
+For a university project.
+Pictures of my QSpectrumanalyzer sweeps will be uploaded including metadata